kaypro283/lunarcalc-mbasic/README.md

 This project has been a proverbial labor of love.
 Over the course of about a month or so, I combined my interest in astronomy and math with my love of BASIC.

 My goal was to make a useful and educational astronomy program that runs on 8-bit systems, while focusing on comapatbility with other forms of BASIC.
-I avoided any non-standard or later constructs (`ELSE`, `END IF`, string comments using `'`, etc.), and wrote it with classic line-numbered BASIC style.
+I avoided any non-standard or later constructs (`ELSE`, `END IF`, string comments using `'`, etc.).

 ---

-## Key Features
+## Features

 - **MBASIC-80 Compatible**
   No use of `ELSE`, `END IF`, `ELSE IF`, or single-quote comments to ensure portability with other dialects of BASIC.